marijakrstovic/transformer-dashboard/README.md

 # Transformer Dashboard

-A lightweight Vue 3 + TypeScript web app that displays and filters transformer data, using real-time charts and clean UI components.
+A production-ready Vue 3 + TypeScript app that displays and filters transformer data, using real-time charts and clean UI components.

 ## 🚀Live demo and deployments